liatrio/openo11y.dev/docs/guidance/metrics/lagging-delivery-indicators.md

 # DORA Metrics

-These 4 key delivery metrics from [DORA](https://dora.dev/) are the industry standard for measuring software delivery.
-We have found that these metrics are effective but lagging indicators of how teams are delivering software.
+The four key delivery metrics from [DORA](https://dora.dev/) are the industry standard for measuring software delivery.
+We have found that these metrics are essential in modern software delivery.
+However, these metrics are not absolute and are lagging indicators of how teams are delivering software.

 ## Lead Time for Changes